Welcome to the newest library in the Franklin County Library System!

-Grove Family Library is working toward becoming a Gold Star Library with the PA Forward program!
+Grove Family Library is now a Gold Star Library with the PA Forward program!
 PA Library Association defines five competencies for libraries to focus on to empower patrons, libraries and the community: Basic Literacy, Information Literacy, Civic and Social Literacy, Health Literacy, and Financial Literacy.
 Look for Grove programs in all of these areas.
-We have achieved Silver Star status already, and we are going for the gold!

 Check out what online resources are available to you through POWER Library.

 - AP Images

 - SIRS Discoverer

 and various resources for school projects.